ashleydavis/rfsd-web-page-eleventy/src/faq.md

 Please email your questions to [ashley@codecapers.com.au](mailto:ashley@codecapers.com.au).

-## Can I pay with PayPal?
+## How do I buy the book?

+You can join the [early access program for Rapid Fullstack Development through Gumroad](https://codecapers.gumroad.com/l/rapid-fullstack-development).

+## Is there another way to buy the book?

 Yes

-Send the money to ashley@codecapers.com.au and I'll email you the book.
+Use PayPal to send $9 AUD or more to ashley@codecapers.com.au, then I'll email you the book.

 ## What will I learn?